bbauska/Anti-Project-2025/README.md

     In specific programs, it would absolve police departments under federal oversight for racial discrimination and wipe out the Office of Civil Rights responsible for protecting students and educators from discrimination.</li>
-  <li>● Rolls Back Women’s Rights: On top of an unprecedented assault on reproductive freedom and sexual
+  <li><b>Rolls Back Women’s Rights:</b> On top of an unprecedented assault on reproductive freedom and sexual
     health, Project 2025 calls for the removal of “gender equality” or “gender equity” from every piece of federal legislation and reverses every policy, regulation and executive order aimed at promoting gender equality, including immediate dissolving the Gender Policy Council.
 Repeals any programs “subsidizing single-motherhood” and eliminates services for working families, including overtime pay and Head Start.
 Rewrites Title IX and makes it harder to report sexual harassment and assault.</li>
-  <li>● Mass Detainments and Deportations: Carries out large-scale raids across the country to round up
+  <li><b>Mass Detainments and Deportations:</b> Carries out large-scale raids across the country to round up
     and detain millions of immigrants who have been living and working here for decades, including DREAMERs.
     Millions of people would be forced into detention camps near the border and deported en masse as part of the largest domestic deportation operation in American history.</li>
-  <li>● Deploys the Military Domestically to Quash Protests: The secret 180-Day Playbook reportedly includes
+  <li><b>Deploys the Military Domestically to Quash Protests:</b> The secret 180-Day Playbook reportedly includes
     a plan for Trump to invoke the Insurrection Act so that he can deploy the military to any state for domestic law enforcement and to put down protests and silence political opponents.</li>
-  <li>● Curtails Free Speech: Directs the DOJ to investigate and prosecute private actors involved in
+  <li><b>Curtails Free Speech:</b> Directs the DOJ to investigate and prosecute private actors involved in
     promoting equity and inclusion programs, rolls back online free speech protections, and contemplates denying access to the White House Press Corps.</li>
-  <li>● Outlaws Pornography and Bans Books: Seeks to outlaw pornography and imprison anyone involved in
+  <li><b>Outlaws Pornography and Bans Books:</b> Seeks to outlaw pornography and imprison anyone involved in
     producing or distributing it.
 It implies that LGBTQ+ materials are inherently pornographic, which is the pretext for book banning.
 Hence it seeks to register educators and librarians that share information related to transgender people as sex offenders.
 It also wants to shut any technology company that distributes the same.
 Hurts the Middle Class and Working Families.</li>
-  <li>● Ends Social Security and Medicare as we know them: Rips retirement and healthcare security from
+  <li><b>Ends Social Security and Medicare as we know them:</b> Rips retirement and healthcare security from
     America’s seniors.
 Although Project 2025 claims that Social Security and the Medicare Trust Fund “could not be covered here in depth,” this conceals the fact that Project 2025’s architects openly call for cutting Social Security, raising the retirement age, and turning Medicare into a privatized voucher program.
 Project 2025 also explicitly declares that it will make Medicare Advantage the default option, which would shift millions of seniors off of traditional Medicare and serve as a backdoor for privatization.
     It also eliminates the Medicare Shared Savings Program.</li>
-  <li>● Raises prescription drug prices: Undoes Medicare’s new ability to negotiate prescription drug prices,
+  <li><b>Raises prescription drug prices:</b> Undoes Medicare’s new ability to negotiate prescription drug prices,
     eliminates the $35 monthly limit on insulin prices, and abolishes the cap on out-of-pocket drug expenses for seniors.</li>
-  <li>● Guts Medicaid: Threatens to kick up to 18.5 million Americans off Medicaid by imposing draconian time
+  <li><b>Guts Medicaid:</b> Threatens to kick up to 18.5 million Americans off Medicaid by imposing draconian time
     limits or lifetime caps.
 Recommends further gutting Medicaid by turning it into an underfunded block grant or voucher program.</li>
-  <li>● Cripples Public Education: Completely eliminates the Department of Education, slashes public school
+  <li><b>Cripples Public Education:</b> Completely eliminates the Department of Education, slashes public school
     funding, and redirects taxpayer dollars to religious private schools.</li>
-  <li>● Eliminates Head Start: Eliminates the Head Start program, which provides preschool education for over
+  <li><b>Eliminates Head Start:</b> Eliminates the Head Start program, which provides preschool education for over
     1 million children in low-income families.
 Project 2025 also rejects universal child care.</li>
-  <li>● Slashes food assistance: Guts SNAP and WIC while rejecting efforts to offer free universal school meals.</li>
+  <li><b>Slashes food assistance:</b> Guts SNAP and WIC while rejecting efforts to offer free universal school meals.</li>
-  <li>● Ends overtime pay: Allows employers to stop paying overtime and rolls back overtime protections.</li>
+  <li><b>Ends overtime pay: Allows employers to stop paying overtime and rolls back overtime protections.</li>
-  <li>● Raises taxes on the middle class and cuts taxes for wealthiest corporations and individuals:
+  <li><b>Raises taxes on the middle class and cuts taxes for wealthiest corporations and individuals:</b>
     Restructures the tax code to lower taxes for large corporations and wealthy individuals offset by tax increases on middle class families.</li>
-  <li>● Increases housing costs: Slashes funding for affordable housing, increases mortgage insurance premiums
+  <li><b>Increases housing costs:</b> Slashes funding for affordable housing, increases mortgage insurance premiums
     on FHA loans, and restricts eligibility for first-time homebuyer programs.</li>
-  <li>● Multiplies the costs of higher eduction and blocks student debt relief: Ends existing affordable student
+  <li><b>Multiplies the costs of higher eduction and blocks student debt relief:</b> Ends existing affordable student
     loan repayment plans, privatizes all student loans, and eliminates student loan forgiveness for teachers, nurses, law enforcement officers, public servants, and other eligible borrowers.
 It also calls for legislation to repeal any option for a student-friendly administration to cancel or forgive student loans.</li>
-  <li>● Rolls Back Labor Protections: Guts the capacity of the NLRB and EEOC to protect workers and calls for
+  <li><b>Rolls Back Labor Protections:</b> Guts the capacity of the NLRB and EEOC to protect workers and calls for
     state waivers from key labor standards such as the minimum wage, overtime pay and right to organize.
 It also makes it harder for workers to organize and form unions, and it eviscerates child labor standards that protect children from hazardous jobs.</li>
-  <li>● Abandons our Veterans: Slashes federal jobs held by veterans and drastically limits the disability
+  <li><b>Abandons our Veterans:</b> Slashes federal jobs held by veterans and drastically limits the disability
     benefits for which veterans can qualify.
 It also bans transgender troops from service, revokes the VA’s ability to provide abortion-related care, and slashes the number of general officers.</li>
 </ul>